Physical Science Building

 Attracting High-Achieving Students

-As the reputation of the flagship campus continues to grow, first-year undergraduate applications have increased by over 40% over the past 10 years.
-UMass Amherst received over 50,000 first-year applications for fall 2023, the most in our history.
+As the reputation of the flagship campus continues to grow, first-year undergraduate applications have increased by more than 25 percent over the past 10 years.
+UMass Amherst received over 50,000 first-year applications for fall 2024, the most in our history.
 The number of early action applications has more than doubled over the past decade.

 An Increasingly Diverse Student Body